Conversational Development With Claude Code — Part 14: Installing MCP Servers in Claude Code

 • Automatic page‑load detection

-• Screenshot capture as context
+• Screenshot capture (included in the context)

-• Console error inspection
+• Console‑error inspection

 • Visual diffing during UI iteration